 Blended program: This program is taught in a blended format combining online and classroom instruction.
 You can start the program online and finish on campus.

 "Thanks to ACC, I got my license.
 No matter how hard it is out there, pick ACC.
 You can do it!"

 It only takes a minute to take the next step towards a satisfying career!
 We've streamlined our online application.
 See for yourself!

-The ACC Pharmacy Technician program is designed to train you to work with licensed pharmacists, doing things like labeling and dispensing medication, updating patient information and rotating inventory.
+The American Career College Pharmacy Technician program is designed to train you to work with licensed pharmacists, performing responsibilities such as labeling and dispensing medication, updating patient information and rotating inventory.